drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 How do we respond to the harassment?
 - Moderation and participation guidelines.
 - Talk within the group and leadership to discuss the situation.
-- Report the harassment to Twitter
+- Report the harassment to Twitter.
 - Possibly escalate to the CWG.